ircv3/ircv3-specifications/core/message-tags-3.3.md

 Client-only tags MUST be relayed on `PRIVMSG` and `NOTICE` events, and MAY be relayed on other events.

+Any server-initiated tags attached to messages MUST be included before client-only tags to prevent them from being pushed outside of the 512 byte tag limit.

 The expected client behaviour of individual client-only tags SHOULD be defined in separate specifications, in the same way as server-initiated tags.